 While Plecos do eat detritus and algae, it will still need its diet supplemented.
 Feed your Pleco every day or every other day with Pleco-specific food.
 One to two times per week, feed your Pleco pieces of cucumber, zucchini, or lettuce (not iceberg).

 Heating & Lighting

 It’s important for your Pleco’s health that you replicate the natural rising and setting of the sun.
-Turn your aquarium lights on every morning and off every night, or buy a lighting timer that manages it for you.
+Turn on your aquarium lights every morning and turn them off every evening, or buy a lighting timer that manages it for you.

 While Plecos aren’t likely to come out during the day, you can increase the chance of seeing them during the day by dimming the aquarium lights in the morning or evening, or by adding floating plants that will block some of the light.

 The temperature in the aquarium should be kept between 72-82 degrees F at all times.Shopping List

 - 50-100 gallon glass aquarium